 A ‘Kodi box’ is a loose term for any internet TV box designed primarily for using with the Kodi app.
 Most of the time they’re sold with the app pre-installed - commonly known as 'fully loaded'.
 Technically, any TV streamer capable of installing the app could be a Kodi box, but when the term is used in the press and media it is most commonly in reference to the legally dubious first kind.

-Browse the best devices on the market with our Best Buy internet TV boxes.
+Browse the best devices on the market with our guide to buying the best streamer.